Despite weak snowpack, river enthusiasts optimistic

 Despite this winter’s paltry performance, there’s still some snow left in the mountains to melt, and river lovers are watching it closely.

-Now, some middle and lower elevation snow has turned to water.
-Higher elevation snow is still hanging on, though, meaning area rivers have not yet reached peak flows.
+Now, some middle- and lower-elevation snow has turned to water.
+Higher-elevation snow is still hanging on, though, meaning area rivers have not reached peak flows.

-For anglers, that means the window of pre-runoff fishing is not yet closed.
+For anglers, that means the window of prerunoff fishing is not closed.
 For whitewater enthusiasts, that means the best days of the year are still to come.

 The annual question of when runoff will arrive and just how high the rivers will go remains unanswered.